-1.2.5 Key concepts and results to remember
+1.2.6 Key concepts and results to remember

-- The notion of statistical ensemble. - Conservation of energy along classical mechanics trajectories. - Microcanonical ensemble: probability distribution, definition of entropy and temperature - Canonical ensemble: distribution and partition function. - Shannon entropy and the notion of information contained in a distribution. - Liouville equation and Liouville theorem.
+- The notion of statistical ensemble. - How one goes from trajectories to probability densities. - Conservation of energy along classical mechanics trajectories. - Microcanonical ensemble: probability distribution, definition of entropy and temperature. - Canonical ensemble: distribution and partition function. - Shannon entropy and the notion of information contained in a distribution. - Liouville equation and Liouville theorem.